nicbeuc/website/src/projects/rchiara.md

 <Video name="rchiara-video-search" caption="The new predictive search feature in action"/>

-Similarly, product filtering and sorting on the existing site was severely limited; shoppers were only given the option to sort products based on a handful of paramaters.
+Similarly, product filtering and sorting on the existing site was severely limited; shoppers were only given the option to sort products based on a handful of parameters.
 Our revamped experience put the power back in the shopper's hands, which most importantly allowed them to find pieces within a specific price range and ones that featured a certain metal type.

 <Video name="rchiara-video-filter" caption="Shoppers can filter by price, metal, gemstone and more"/>